 A Covered Service you get from an Out-of-Network Provider that we have agreed to cover at the In-Network level.
 You will not have to pay any more than the In-Network Deductible, Coinsurance, and/or Copayment(s) that apply.
-Please see "Claims Procedure (How to File a Claim)" for more details.
+Please see the "Claims Procedure (How to File a Claim)" section as well as the "Consolidated Appropriations Act of 2021 Notice" at the beginning of this Booklet for more details.